Black River (Ohio)

 East Fork of the Black River flowing through Lodi, Ohio.

 The Black River is a 12-mile (19 km) long tributary of Lake Erie located in Lorain County, Ohio in the United States.
 The City of Elyria sits on the banks of this river and via Lake Erie, the Niagara River and Lake Ontario, the Black River is part of the watershed of the St. Lawrence River, which flows to the Atlantic Ocean.

 Watershed

-The Black River drains an area of 470 mi² (1217 km²).
+The Black River drains an area of 470 mi^{2} (1217 km^{2}).
 The river is formed in the city of Elyria by the confluence of its east and west branches: